Jeremy Bentham: The Man Who Mummified Himself

 Jeremy Bentham: The Man Who Mummified Himself 1

-The current iteration of the hospital was established in 2004, coexisting with the historic cruciform building that has garnered a reputation as a dwelling place for several entities, one of which is said to be the famous social reformer and philosopher, Jeremy Bentham.
+The current iteration of the college was established in 2004, coexisting with the historic cruciform building that has garnered a reputation as a dwelling place for several entities, one of which is said to be the famous social reformer and philosopher, Jeremy Bentham.

 Jeremy Bentham’s Peculiar Decree: The ‘Auto Image’